 For a little while now I’ve been questioning why I do what I do for a living.
 The doubt is actually a huge part of the reason I haven’t been writing much lately.
 I’ve been doing a lot of reflection, but not the kind that is easy (or pleasant) to put on paper (or screen).
-First, there is the ego to consider: I turned 31 in September, which for me has meant that everything hurts all the time and I’m officially too old to be considered for any of the hip “top people under 30” lists that occasionally pop up on the internet.
+First, there is the ego to consider: I turned 31 a few months ago, which for me has meant that everything hurts all the time and I’m officially too old to be considered for any of the hip “top people under 30” lists that occasionally pop up on the internet.
 (Side note: I never really gave them much thought until I was no longer eligible, but man does it bruise the ego not have even been considered.)
 I haven’t had the illustrious performance career with American Ballet Theatre that I had so boldly predicted at age 12, and my choreography, while not bad, isn’t exactly attracting the Paul Taylor-esque attention I had hoped it would by this stage in my life.

 At this point, most of my work time is spent as an administrator, enabling genius practitioners on my best days and wrestling with copy machine on my worst.
 Don’t get me wrong – I appreciate every single opportunity that has been provided to me, and I have been incredibly lucky to work for the largest dance education advocacy organization in the country.
 But with all that has been happening in the world, lately it feels like – why?
 What’s the point?
 Beyond the considerations of ego, there is just this nagging feeling that the efforts are fruitless.
 There is so much that needs fixing in the world, and frankly right now dance feels pretty trivial next to what happened in Orlando and Israel, not to mention the everyday violence and suffering that happens everyday in our communities.
 The hopelessness only gets worse when check I Facebook and see the people I love and care about resort to screaming and meme-ing over one another instead of actually communicating.
 It’s like I can see the humanity evaporating before my eyes every time I log on or turn on the news.